-In summer it’s open all day as a café, serving light meals, snacks and tea or coffee with some of the home bakes that are laid out temptingly just inside the door.
+In summer it’s open all day as a café, serving light meals (including a good breakfast), snacks and tea or coffee with some of the home bakes that are laid out temptingly just inside the door.
 Depending on your mood and the weather, you can sit in one of the two cowshed rooms set up with oilcloth covered tables and country kitchen chairs or, on fine days, at tables on a sunny decked area beside the door.

 On Friday and Saturday evenings in high season, the daytime Cowhouse Café turns into a casual bistro serving modern Irish cooking, cooked with confidence.

 A fairly short and simple menu offers fresh, seasonal and flavoursome dishes, with starters such as a plate of goat cheese and beetroot with freshly picked salad leaves, or a generous portion of crab claws in garlic butter.
 The accompanying brown bread is excellent and, although served with butter in foil wrapped pats, it is Irish.

 Tasty main courses might include a perfectly cooked supreme of chicken wrapped in bacon with a black pudding stuffing, or perhaps a generous piece of angler fish in a well flavoured wine and cream sauce.